Life Insurance Scams To Avoid This Year

 9. Twisting Insurance

 When twisting is in question, you may come across an agent who lies about your net worth.
 He/she does that to attract you to buy a larger annuity policy.
 The best way to protect yourself from life insurance scams is to be informed.
-We are writing an in-depth article about Twisting Insurance, subscribe here to be notified when is up.
+Here is how the Twisting Insurance works in detail.

 10. Unbelievable ‘Teaser’ Rates